mindsandcompany/cline-for-genos/cli/man/cline.1.md

 # AGENT BEHAVIOR

-Cline operates in two primary modes:
+CLINE-for-Genos operates in two primary modes:

 **ACT MODE**

-:   Cline actively uses tools to accomplish tasks.
+:   CLINE-for-Genos actively uses tools to accomplish tasks.
 He can read files, write code, execute commands, use a headless browser, and more.
 This is the default mode for task execution.

 **PLAN MODE**

-:   Cline gathers information and creates a detailed plan before implementation.
+:   CLINE-for-Genos gathers information and creates a detailed plan before implementation.
 He explores the codebase, asks clarifying questions, and presents a strategy for user approval before switching to ACT MODE.

 # INSTANT TASK OPTIONS